mia-platform/documentation/docs/development_suite/api-console/api-design/rbac_policies.md

 ```

 :::caution
-If any of your tests do not pass you won't be able to save your permissions changes!
+If any of your tests do not pass you won't be able to save your policies changes!
 You may still exit the modal by clicking the close icon on the top right, however all changes done will be discarded.

-It's still possible to save your permissions if you have no test implemented, however this is **NOT RECOMMENDED**!
+It's still possible to save your policies if you have no test implemented, however this is **NOT RECOMMENDED**!
 :::
 <br/>